spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-manage-k8s-cluster-tf.md

 ## Wrap-Up

 In this tutorial, you learned how to create different versions of a cluster profile using Terraform.
-You deployed a host AWS cluster and then updated it to use a different version of a cluster profile.
+You deployed a host GCP cluster and then updated it to use a different version of a cluster profile.
 Finally, you learned how to perform cluster profile roll backs.

 We encourage you to check out the